 DELIVERY OF PROPOSALS

-Proposals may be submitted in a sealed envelope plainly marked on its outside with “Walnut Ranch Sewer Main Line, Services and Septic Tank Abandonment Project” or PDF to the City Manager.
-Proposals shall be received until 4:30 pm local time on 09/05/2023 at the City of Colusa Office, 425 Webster Street, Colusa, CA 95932.
+Proposals may be submitted in a sealed envelope plainly marked on its outside with “Walnut Ranch Water Main Line, and Services Project” or PDF to the City Manager.
+Proposals shall be received until 4:30 pm local time on 11/21/2023 at the City of Colusa Office, 425 Webster Street, Colusa, CA 95932.

-Mr. Jesse Cian, City Manager 425 Webster Street
+Mr. Jesse Cain, City Manager 425 Webster Street

 Colusa, CA 95932 citymanager@cityofcolusa.com 530.458.4941, extension 105

-All proposals received by 4:30 p.m. on 9/05/ 2023 will be given equal consideration.
-Minority, women-owned and disadvantaged business enterprises and Small Business enterprises are encouraged to apply.
+All proposals received by 4:30 p.m. on 11/21/ 2023 will be given equal consideration.
+Minority, women-owned and disadvantaged business enterprises, and Small Business enterprises are encouraged to apply.

 Proposals should not exceed 30 pages; including any supporting material, charts, or tables.